-Launched in 1938, with a lightweight all-aluminium body, production of the original International was interrupted by the Second World War and it was not available to the public until 1950, when it was raced in the International Six Days Trial at Llandrindod Wells.
+First seen in 1938, with a lightweight all-aluminium body, production of the original International was interrupted by the Second World War and it was not available to the public until 1950, when it was entered in the International Six Days Trial at Llandrindod Wells.
 The Watsonian management team of Ron Watson and Cliff Bennett also competed regularly on an International outfit in trials events in the early Fifties, as part of a campaign to promote a sportier image for sidecars.

-Designed primarily for road use, the new version of the International has a glass fibre body, for ease of maintenance and durability, with aluminium panels, to echo the styling of the trials sidecar, and an aluminium mudguard, fitted with indicator and tail light.
+Designed primarily for road use, the new version of the International has a fibreglass body, for ease of maintenance and durability, and matching mudguard, fitted with indicator and tail light.
 Beneath the bench seat is a generous-size locker, where luggage can be carried.

-It is mounted on our proven platform chassis, which is made from tubular steel, with welded joints, and is epoxy powder coated for durability.
-Hydraulic suspension, with a rising rate spring, ensures a smooth and stable ride.
-The 16” wheel has powder-coated black steel rim with stainless spokes and is shod with a Bridgestone Trail Wing dual sport tyre.
+It is mounted on our proven platform chassis, which is made from tubular steel and is powder-coated for durability.
+Hydraulic suspension ensures a smooth and stable ride and the 16” wheel with stainless spokes completes its classic look.